clairelist/node-db2-project/README.md

   - `checkVinNumberValid` returns a status 400 with a `{ message: "vin <vin number> is invalid" }` if the vin number is [invalid](https://www.npmjs.com/package/vin-validator).
 X

   - `checkVinNumberUnique` returns a status 400 with a `{ message: "vin <vin number> already exists" }` if the vin number already exists in the database.
+X

 ### Write a Cars API